 A Note About Rice Cereal

-Now that I’ve disclosed my favourite infant cereals, I’d like to explain why rice cereal only appeared on the list once.
+Now that I’ve disclosed my favorite infant cereals, I’d like to explain why rice cereal only appeared on the list once.
 Perhaps you’ve heard of the arsenic issues with infant cereals.
 Arsenic is taken from the irrigation water needed to produce crops, thus it appears as they grow.
 Rice contains some arsenic, and the amount of arsenic in it is determined by the arsenic levels in the soil and water where it is cultivated.

 Rice crops absorb a lot of water, thus they absorb a lot of the inorganic arsenic that has been building up in the ground and water.